 It must be a separate document.
 You cannot add that information to a model release, for example.
 You must have it in addition to a model release if you use a photograph.

-The HIPAA release allows you to use those before and after photos, to copy a patient review onto your website, or to give an influencer products to write about.
-But you still have to be vigilant.
+The HIPAA release allows you to use those before and after photos, copy a patient review onto your website, or give an influencer products to write about.
+However, you still have to be vigilant.

-Does the photo include any identifiable personal information about any other patient?
+Does the photo include any identifiable personal information about other patients?
 It’s easy to overlook information in the background of your photo.

 Does a write-up include more PHI than was specified in the HIPAA release?
 Check for oversharing before approving a post.